Military career of Muhammad: Invasion of the Banu Qurayza

 During the Battle of the Trench in December 626 and January 627, the Jewish tribe of Banu Qurayza, whose forts were located in southern Medina, were caught conspiring to ally themselves with the confederates and were charged with treachery.
 After the retreat of the coalition, Muslims besieged their forts, and they were the last of the Jewish tribes of Medina.
 The Banu Qurayza surrendered and all the men and one woman were beheaded, apart from a few who converted to Islam, while all the other women and children were enslaved.

 In dealing with Muhammad's treatment of the Jews of Medina, aside from political explanations, western historians and biographers have explained it as "the punishment of the Medinan Jews, who were invited to convert and refused, perfectly exemplify the Quran's tales of what happened to those who rejected the prophets of old."
 Francis Edward Peters adds that Muhammad was possibly emboldened by his military successes and also wanted to push his advantage.
-Economical motivations, according to Peters, also existed since the poorness of the Meccan migrants was a source of concern for Muhammad.
+Economical motivations, according to Peters, also existed since the poverty of the Meccan migrants was a source of concern for Muhammad.
 Peters argues that Muhammad's treatment of the Jews of Medina was "quite extraordinary" and is "quite at odds with Muhammad's treatment of the Jews he encountered outside Medina."

 According to Welch, Muhammad's treatment of the three major Jewish tribes brought Muhammad closer to his goal of organizing a community strictly on a religious basis.